hyperzy/Diffusion-Inpainting/README.md

 + CMake 3.14+
 + Eigen

-* Note: Eigen is not necessary but you need to delete some dependent codes.
+* Note: Eigen is not necessary but you need to delete some dependent codes if you do not install Eigen.
 All related codes are declared under Eigen namespace

 ## Usage